 The Kannapolis City School System was created by the North Carolina Legislature on March 28, 1935.
 J. W. Bullock became superintendent and remained in that position until his retirement in 1971.
 Dr. Grier Bradshaw served from 1971-1989.
-Ralph Johnson served from 1989-1992, and Dr. Edward B. Tyson served from 1992 until June, 2001.
+Ralph Johnson served from 1989-1992, and Dr. Edward B. Tyson served from 1992 until June 2001.
 On July 1, 2001, Dr. Jo Anne A. Byerly became the fifth superintendent of Kannapolis City Schools and the first woman to hold the superintendent's position.
-Dr. Pamela Cain became the sixth superintendent in July, 2010 and served until October, 2015.
-In January, 2016 Dr. Daron "Chip" Buckwell was named the seventh superintendent and served until July 2021.
+Dr. Pamela Cain became the sixth superintendent in July 2010 and served until October 2015.
+In January 2016 Dr. Daron "Chip" Buckwell was named the seventh superintendent and served until July 2021.
 Mr. Kevin Garay was selected as the eighth superintendent of Kannapolis City Schools and began his term in July 2021.

-Kannapolis City Schools is proud to offer two magnet programs, Dual Language Immersion and Global Studies and Fred L. Wilson Elementary School and A+ Arts Magnet at G. W. Carver Elementary.
+Kannapolis City Schools is proud to offer magnet programs: Dual Language Immersion and Global Studies at Fred L. Wilson and Jackson Park Elementary Schools and A+ Arts Magnet at G. W. Carver Elementary.
 Additionally, our individual elementary schools focus on STEM, Classrooms of Tomorrow, and Wellness and Learning.

 Creating the Future